Joshabi/JoshaParity-Refactor/README.md

 ---

-JoshaParity-Refactor is a C# library designed for analysis and retrieving statistics about Beat Saber maps.
-It can generate predicted swing data, movement data and provide a wide range of statistics—including NPS/SPS, handedness, resets, and more.
-It can process V2, V3 and V4 maps and has Lazy Cache functionality to only load and analyse when required.
+JoshaParity is a C# library designed for Beat Saber map anaylsis and statistics retrieval.
+It can generate predicted swing & movement data, provide a wide range of statistics including NPS, SPS, Swing Type %, Predicted Reset count and more.
+It can process V2, V3 and V4 maps with lazy loading / caching to so you can run it specific difficulties.

+This is an attempt to rewrite the original [JoshaParity](https://github.com/Joshabi/JoshaParity) to be more flexible and specific in purpose (the map parsing has been moved to its own repository though is a submodule to this repository).

+The following features still need to be re-implemented:
+- Bomb Resetting

 ---